What are uterine fibroids?

 - Surgery – myomectomy (removal of the fibroid(s)) or hysterectomy (removal of the uterus)

-- Gonadotropin-releasing hormone analogue (GnRH-a) – for example Lupron, to decrease estrogen-related fibroid growth
+- Gonadotropin-releasing hormone analogue (GnRH-a) – for example, Lupron, to decrease estrogen-related fibroid growth

 What is the naturopathic treatment for fibroids?